Tomatoes

 Growing your own tomatoes is EASY!

-Step 1: Select good varieties.
-See reverse side.
-Varieties with “days to harvest” of 60 to 75 days are best for our area.
+Step 1: Select good varieties. (see below) Varieties with “days to harvest” of 60 to 75 days are best for our area.
 Early Girl is our most popular and dependable variety.

 Step 2: Plant in a sunny area.
-If plants are tall and leggy plant with the rootball horizontal.
-(See illustration at right.)
+If plants are tall and leggy, plant with the rootball horizontal.
 Roots will form along the buried stem for a more robust plant.

 Step 3: Water in with Fertilome Root Stimulator solution (according to directions on bottle).
 Thereafter water with plain (non-softened) water when soil surface is dry.